hpe-dev-incubator/hpe-dev-portal/content/blog/create-a-general-purpose-kubeconfig-file-in-hpe-greenlake-for-containers.md

 However, there are a couple of issues using the downloaded kubeconfig file from the dashboard:

 1. The kubeconfig file is tied to the user who logs in to HPE GreenLake for Containers.
 There are many use cases that use simple scripts such as in Bash that call out to the kubectl, or a proper client library to access the Kubernetes cluster with the kubeconfig outside the cluster.
 They are not tied to any particular user.
 Providing a kubeconfig file that’s tied to your user is not considered to be a clean design.
-Given that each user may have different privileges, providing the kubeconfig file to allow access to the cluster might violate the principle of least privilege.
+Given that each user may have different privileges, providing the kubeconfig file to allow access to the cluster might violate the [Principle of Least Privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege).

 2. Since launching to the HPE Ezmeral Runtime Enterprise is configured through SAML SSO, a session token is fetched and added to the kubeconfig file each time when you launch to the dashboard.
 With HPE GreenLake for Containers, the session token is configured to expire after an hour.
 You will be unable to use the downloaded kubeconfig file to access the cluster after token expiration.
 You have to re-launch to the dashboard and download again the kubeconfig file.